 Have you ever wondered if you’re spending the “right” amount of money on the food you buy for your family?
+Or feeling like you’re spending too much?
+Me too!
 I bet you have!
-We’re going to get into how to make a food budget, how to know if you’re being realistic, and talk about why where we shop has become a status symbol for so many of us.
+We’re going to get into how to make a food budget, how to know if you’re being realistic, and easy ways to save money on food…and still eat really well.

 For me, coming up with my food budget takes these factors into consideration:

-- How many people are in the family and their ages.
+- How many people are in the family?

-- How much meat do we like to eat each week.
+- How much meat and fish do we prefer to eat each week?

 TIP: I use the YNAB budgeting software, which is so helpful in tracking and allocating funds for every sort of expense in my budget.